seth10/beautiful-obsidian-contacts/README.md

 ### Output
 ![An Obsidian window showing a note in editing mode with a card rendered in the middle, containing a name and linked contact info](example-output.png)

+## Supported fields
+- `name`
+- `phone`
+- `email`
+- `insta`
+- `discord`

 ## Formatting details
-Keys and values are separated by a colon.
+Fields and their values are separated by a colon.
 Any value may may be a list, denoted by one or more commas.
 Brackets are optional.
-Empty list items will be ignored.
+Extra commas or whitespace will be ignored.

 If a list of names is provided, only the first will be rendered.